 Allegory is a biannual online magazine of science fiction, fantasy and horror.
-“Visceral” appears in issue 36/63, and will be available online for free through April 2020.
-It will then move to their archives, where you can puchase a copy of the entire issue.
+“Visceral” appeared in issue 36/63, (November 2019-April 2020), which is now available for purchase from their archives.

 My current series, “Speculative-Inspired Arts,” features interviews with artists from performing, fine, and applied arts disciplines who are inspired by the speculative books and movies we love.
 Or, you can comb through the posts from my previous series titled “A World Without Sex,” which aimed to help writers with non-patriarchal worldbuilding.